wazuh/wazuh-documentation/source/cloud-service/account-billing/billing-faq.rst

 Can I get a refund?
 -------------------

 Charges are non-refundable, but you will if you want to cease using an environment we will not charge for it as soon as it is canceled.
-For any special considerations regarding a refund, contact us through the **Help** section selecting the **Billing issue** category.
+For any special considerations regarding a refund, contact us through the **Help** section.

 What is included in my paid Wazuh Cloud Service environment?
 ------------------------------------------------------------